Everyday Hero: Theresa Prioleau

-There are heroes in our classrooms everyday, Theresa Prioleau in Berkeley county is one of them.
-Despite her challengers, she remains a dedicated community champion for Cross, whose lessons of love extend beyond the classroom.
+There are heroes in our classrooms everyday, and Theresa Prioleau is one of them.
+Despite her challenges, she is a dedicated community champion for Cross, and her lessons of love extend beyond the classroom.
+Count on 2’s Octavia Mitchell surprised Ms. Prioleau in her classroom in Berkeley county.
+She’s our Everyday Hero.

-It’s a big surprise for a very special teacher.
-Ms. Theresa Prioleau, an educator for 23 years, taught for many years at Cross High School.
-She is now a sixth grade teacher at Cross Elementary.
+It’s a big surprise for a very special teacher, Ms. Theresa Prioleau.
+An educator for 23 years, she taught for many years at Cross High School.
+Ms. Prioleau is now a 6th grade teacher at Cross Elementary.
+“Mama, everyone calls me mama.
+Mama, and that means a lot, and even their mothers know we’re sharing this child.
+That’s our baby.”
+Sixth-grade student Maliq Ravenel says, “She’s a really great person.
+She’s always nice, and she’s always giving people second chances.”

-Theresa created the annual Kid’s Day in the Cross community 20 years ago, an event that brings needed resources to hundreds of people every year.
+Prioleau is a single mother of four children, three of them have special needs, despite limited mobility.
+Ms. Prioleau is an inspiration to many and a pillar of the Cross community.
+“Twenty-five years ago, I woke up paralyzed.
+Come to find out I had a tumor on my spine that left me paralyzed,” Prioleau says.
+She gained some mobility and went on to create the annual Kids Day in the Cross community 20 years ago, an event that helps hundreds of people every year.
+Prioleau says, “Being in a rural community, you don’t have a lot of resources available.
+People call me all the time because they don’t know what’s out there or what’s available to them.
+They may be struggling with paying their rent, struggling finding food, or they may have special needs kids or relatives that they want supportive services for.
+So I’m usually that go to contact person for them.
+Kids day came as a means of bringing all those urban resources to the rural communities, so the community would have access to that and know what’s out there and available to them.”

+Chakita Spears, also an educator, nominated Theresa.
+“She does not miss work.
+She always shows up.
+Twenty years of doing Kids Day is just amazing to me.
+She’s an Everyday Hero because she is persistent in her cause of education and she is also someone who does not back down.
+She is all about the kids.”

 Everyday Hero: Theresa Prioleau